IGME-202-2221/project-1-Nicksternick/README.md

 _List out what you added to your game to make it different for you_

 Own additions:
 - Recusively spawning enemies from destroyed enemies, enemies will spawn two enemies on death.
-This will happen twice before just regularlly despawning
+This will happen twice before just regularly despawning
 - Multiple weapon types (Yet to be implemented)
 - Expandable wrapping script